Quinn DuPont, PhD

 Recent Research

-- New Online Communities: Graph Deep Learning on Anonymous Voting Networks to Identify Sybils in Polycentric Governance (Github)
+- New Online Communities: Graph Deep Learning on Anonymous Voting Networks to Identify Sybils in Polycentric Governance (preprint on ArXiv) (Github)

-- This research examines the polycentric governance of digital assets in Decentralized Autonomous Organizations (DAOs).
-It offers a theoretical framework and addresses a critical challenge facing decentralized governance by developing a method to identify sybils, or spurious identities.
-The method uses graph deep learning techniques to identify sybil activity in a DAO governance dataset (snapshot.org).
-Specifically, a Graph Convolutional Neural Network (GCNN) learned voting behaviours and a fast k-means vector clustering algorithm (FAISS) used the high dimensional embeddings to identify similar nodes in a graph.
-The results reveal that deep learning can effectively identify sybils, reducing the voting graph by 2-5%.
-This research underscores the importance of sybil resistance in DAOs and offers a novel perspective on decentralized governance, informing future policy, regulation, and governance practices. .
+- This research examines the polycentric governance of digital assets in blockchain-based Decentralized Autonomous Organizations (DAOs).
+It offers a theoretical framework and addresses a critical challenge facing decentralized governance by developing a method to identify Sybils, or spurious identities.
+Sybils pose significant organizational sustainability threats to DAOs and other, commons-based online communities, and threat models are identified.
+The experimental method uses an autoencoder architecture and graph deep learning techniques to identify Sybil activity in a DAO governance dataset (snapshot.org).
+Specifically, a Graph Convolutional Neural Network (GCNN) learned voting behaviours and a fast vector clustering algorithm used high-dimensional embeddings to identify similar nodes in a graph.
+The results reveal that deep learning can effectively identify Sybils, reducing the voting graph by 2-5%.
+This research underscores the importance of Sybil resistance in DAOs, identifies challenges and opportunities for forensics and analysis of anonymous networks, and offers a novel perspective on decentralized governance, informing future policy, regulation, and governance practices.

 - This note and agenda serve as a cause for thought for scholars interested in researching Decentralized Autonomous Organizations (DAOs), addressing both the opportunities and challenges posed by this phenomenon.
 It covers key aspects of data retrieval, data selection criteria, issues in data reliability and validity such as governance token pricing complexities, discrepancy in treasuries, Mainnet and Testnet data, understanding the variety of DAO types and proposal categories, airdrops affecting governance, and the Sybil problem.
 The agenda aims to equip scholars with the essential knowledge required to conduct nuanced and rigorous academic studies on DAOs by illuminating these various aspects and proposing directions for future research.

-- "A Progressive Web3: From Social Coproduction to Digital Polycentric Governance" in CryptoCarnival (2023).
-Forthcoming in Research on the Sociology of Organizations
+- "A Progressive Web3: From Social Coproduction to Digital Polycentric Governance" in CryptoCarnival (2024).
+Forthcoming in Defining Web3 (Research on the Sociology of Organizations)

 - "On the Limits of the Imaginary: A Reply to Jacobetty and Orton-Johnson’s “Blockchain Imaginaries and Their Metaphors”," Social Epistemology Review and Reply (2023)